sundeepbassi/The-Wellbeing-Retreat/README.md

 **User Stories"

-1. As a user want to know that I have come to a site about self-improvement techniques.
+1. As a user i want to know that I have come to a site about self-improvement techniques mainly yoga and meditation.

 2. As a user I want to be able to easily navigate around the site.

-3. As a user I want to know what is yoga/meditaion?
+3. As a user I want to know what is yoga and meditaion?

-4. As a user I want to have a list about the different types of yoga/meditation.
+4. As a user I want to have a list about the different types of yoga and meditation.

-5. As a user I want to do a lesson on yoga/meditation.
+5. As a user I want to do a lesson on yoga and meditation.

 6. As a user I want to see yoga and  meditation images.